darklang/docs/docs/discussion/trace-driven-development.md

 ![trace/image9.png](/img/trace/image9.png)

-You’ll be able to create the endpoint and see the full request (including any query params if you add them - i.e. test?name=ellen).
+You’ll be able to create the endpoint and see the full request (including any query params if you add them - i.e. `test?name=paul`).
 Each request shows up as a trace on the left hand side of the handler as a gray dot, or a white dot when selected.

 You can work with the selected trace.
 In this case, the handler is set to return